vercel-partner-solutions/v0-slack-app/README.md

   "project_id": "<project-id-added-by-slack-cli>"
 }
 ```
-6. Start your local server with automatic tunneling using the `pnpm dev:tunnel` command.
-You can also use the generic `slack run` command if you do not want automatic tunneling and manifest updates.
-If prompted, select the workspace you'd like to grant access to.
-Select `yes` when asked _Update app settings with changes to the local manifest?_
+8. Start your local server using `slack run`.
+If prompted, select the workspace you'd like to grant access to
+- Select `yes` if asked "Update app settings with changes to the local manifest?"
+9. Open your Slack workspace and add your new Slack Agent to a channel.
+Your Slack Agent should respond whenever it's tagged in a message or sent a DM

+## Deploy to Vercel

+1. Create a new Slack app for production following the steps from above
+2. Create a new Vercel project [here](https://vercel.com/new) and select this repo
+2. Copy the Bot User OAuth Token into your Vercel environment variables as `SLACK_BOT_TOKEN`
+3. On the Basic Information tab, copy your Signing Secret into your Vercel environment variables as `SLACK_SIGNING_SECRET`
+4. When your deployment has finished, open your App Manifest from the Slack App Dashboard
+5. Update the manifest so all the `request_url` and `url` fields use `https://<your-app-domain>/api/slack/events`
+6. Click save and you will be prompted to verify the URL
 7. Open your Slack workspace and add your new Slack Agent to a channel.
 Your Slack Agent should respond whenever it's tagged in a message or sent a DM

-## Deploy to Vercel
-1. Create a new Vercel project [here](https://www.vercel.com/new) or select _Add new..._ and _project_ from the Vercel dashboard
-2. On the next screen, select *Import* next to your app repository but do *not* click _Deploy_
-3. Create a new Slack app for Production.
-Open [https://api.slack.com/apps/new](https://api.slack.com/apps/new) and choose "From an app manifest"
-4. Copy the contents of [manifest.json](./manifest.json) into the text box that says `*Paste your manifest code here*` (within the JSON tab) and click _Next_ and _Create_
-5. From the _Basic Information_ tab, copy your _Slack Signing Secret_ into the Environment Variables dropdown on your new Vercel project window as `SLACK_SIGNING_SECRET`
-6. On your Slack app window, open the _Install App_ tab on the left menu.
-Click _Install to <Workspace_Name>_ and _Allow_ on the screen that follows.
-Copy the _Bot User OAuth Token_
-7. Open your new Vercel project window and paste this value as `SLACK_BOT_TOKEN` in the environment variables dropdown
-8. Click _Deploy_
-9. Once the deployment is complete, click _Continue to Dashboard_
-10. Copy your production domain URL, seen under  _Domains_ on the _Overview_ tab
-11. Open your Slack app settings and click _App Manifest_
-12. Update the _url_ and _request_url_ fields of your App Manifest to the production domain.
-Make sure the `/api/events` path is preserved
-13. At the top of the page, you will be prompted to verify the new URL
-14. Your production app is now deployed and ready
+    - _Note_: Make sure you add the production app, not the local app we setup earlier
+8. Your app will now automatically build and deploy whenever you commit to your repo.
+More information [here](https://vercel.com/docs/git)

 ## Project Structure